 I have made my list of the most popular places to visit in Moscow.
-I’ve chosen the best examples that perfectly reflect Russian culture so that you could explore different sides of Moscow :
+I’ve chosen the best examples that reflect Russian culture so that you could explore different sides of Moscow :

 - Ancient Russian culture and history — the Kremlin and Red Square.

-- USSR architecture — VDNKH and Moscow metro stations
+- the USSR architecture — VDNKH and Moscow metro stations

 - Contemporary architecture — business centre Moskva City

 - For art connoisseurs — fine art museums

 - Walking in the fresh air — Sparrow Hills